niplav/site/automated.md

 [Clymer
 2025](https://www.lesswrong.com/posts/TTFsKxQThrqgWeXYJ/how-might-we-safely-pass-the-buck-to-ai)
 suggests to train AIs that imitate human alignment researchers.

+Clymer suggests a method of checking AI systems by letting them replicate the output of the AI alignment community from a specific period; excluding training data from that period from the training data, and then checking if the automated alignment researchers make similar findings to the alignment community.
+This method is quite powerful, as it replicates the progress made by the *entire* research field, including interactions between researchers.
+But it also requires extensive cleaning of the training data, interventions in the training process, and consists only of a single data-point, replicating "fads" researchers get infatuated by.<!--Mention linear probes (Burns), SAEs, decision theory?-->

-His proposal lacks some detail, namely on whether one __trains against alignment researcher feedback__ or __trains against alignment researcher behavior__.
+In smaller-scale experiments, Clymer isn't as clear about the procedure.
+There are two variants, namely whether one __trains against alignment researcher feedback__ or __trains against alignment researcher behavior__.